GabyGold67/FourBitLedDigitalTube/README.md

 ---
 ### **fastRefresh**();
 ### Description:
 Refreshes the display, **only one digit per call**, the method takes care of registering which digit was redrawn last and move to the next until the last is reached and then restart from the first, and uses direct pin handling instead of using pre-built `shiftOut()` kind of methods.
-This working criteria has two consecuences:
+This working criteria has two consequences:
-* The method works faster than redrawing all the digits each time and using the call to `shiftOut()` methods, so it is less time consuming and so is the most appropiate to be used within an ISR.
+* The method works faster than redrawing all the digits each time and using the call to `shiftOut()` methods, so it is less time consuming and so is the most appropriate to be used within an ISR.
 * When used by the developer to refresh the display from the code it must be called more frequently (starting with the four times needed to refresh all the digits of the display, and then doing those four calls periodically) to keep the display's cinematic effect.
 Failing to do so will be seen as display flickering, or some of the digits displayed more brighter than others.
 ### Parameters:
 None